LayerizeJS/layerize/README.md

 ## Documentation

-All our code is well documented, thanks to JSDocs!
-Feel free to dig in and check out our [code documentation][documentation]!
+Want a deep dive into the nuts and bolts of LayerizeJS!
+Feel free to check out our [code documentation][documentation]!

 ## Changelog